sleepymalc/How2LaTeX/README.md

 * `...` `(\ldots`): This is a straightforward one.
 Instead of writing `a_1, a_2, ...` for $a_1, a_2, \ldots$, write `a_2, a_2, \ldots` instead.

-  > There's something called `\cdots` also, which is my personal perferred one.
+  > There's something called `\cdots` also, which is my personal preferred one.
 If you really want to know about `...`, there are actually five types of them:
   >
   > | Code                  | Output                | Comment                                      |
   > | --------------------- | --------------------- | -------------------------------------------- |